 You’ve heard this story before.
 Junot Diaz, Julia Alvarez, Anzia Yezierska, and Edwidge Danticat are just a few of the authors who have told their own versions.
 The story they all have in common: The immigrant experience in the United States.
 Each of the above authors tackles this subject from a different enthnographic perspective, but the pull between the old (native) culture and the new (immigrant) one is always present.

-Pulitzer prize winning author Jhumpa Lahiri adds to this conversation with The Namesake (2003) (her first novel which was a follow up to her short story collection Interpreter of Maladies which won the Pulitzer): the epic story of the Ganguli family’s arrival and assimilation into the world of the United States.
+Pulitzer prize winning author Jhumpa Lahiri adds to this conversation with The Namesake (2003) the epic story of the Ganguli family’s arrival and assimilation into the world of the United States.